xrettle/WFGY/Avatar/research/README.md

 Do not do:
 1. Do not treat this hub as the packed master body.
-2. Do not flatten research into a theory dump with no reading order.
+2. Do not flatten Research into a theory dump with no reading order.
 3. Do not present research pages as startup guidance.
 4. Do not treat one local research page as if it explained the whole system.
 5. Do not overclaim that current research coverage is exhaustive or universally final.